Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 ·

-Structured data for SEO is a simple way to label the important parts of a page so search engines know exactly what they’re looking at.
-Instead of guessing, Google can see “this is a Product with a price,” “this is a Recipe with cook time,” or “this is a LocalBusiness with hours,” because you’ve described it in a standard vocabulary (Schema.org), usually with a short JSON-LD script.
-The payoff: eligibility for rich results that add stars, images, FAQs, and other details to your listings—often improving visibility and clicks.
+Structured data for SEO is a simple way to label the important parts of a page so search engines know exactly what they're looking at.
+Instead of guessing, Google can see "this is a Product with a price," "this is a Recipe with cook time," or "this is a LocalBusiness with hours," because you've described it in a standard vocabulary (Schema.org), usually with a short JSON-LD script.
+The payoff: eligibility for rich results that add stars, images, FAQs, and other details to your listings, often improving visibility and clicks.
+But adding structured data to a page guarantees nothing, eligibility and display are two different things.

-In this guide, you’ll learn how structured data works in Google Search, what it can and can’t do, and the formats that matter (and why JSON-LD wins).
-We’ll cover the policies you must follow, the schema types that unlock rich results, and the must-have markup most sites should implement first.
-You’ll get step-by-step instructions, copy-ready JSON-LD templates, platform-specific tips, and the best tools to generate, validate, and monitor your markup.
-We’ll also show you how to troubleshoot errors, measure impact, and use schema at scale—including for AI search.
+In this guide, you'll learn how structured data works in Google Search, what it can and can't do, and the formats that matter.
+We'll cover policies, schema types that unlock rich results, JSON-LD templates (including a FAQPage schema example), and the best tools to validate and monitor your markup.

 • Validate for features: Google checks required and recommended properties for specific rich result types in its Search Gallery.